 The extent of the sagebrush-steppe ecosystem has substantially declined across the landscape primarily as a result of habitat conversion, catastrophic wildfire, and introduced exotic species.
 The Refuge currently represents one of the last reasonably intact examples of a sagebrush-steppe ecosystem in the Great Basin.
 It provides a variety of critical habitats for a host of species endemic to sagebrush-steppe, including pronghorn antelope, mule deer, greater sage-grouse, pygmy rabbit, migratory birds, desert fishes, and a range of rare plants and invertebrates.

 We have identified preliminary issues, concerns, and opportunities that we may address in the CCP.
 Additional issues may be identified during public scoping.

 Habitat Management and Restoration: What actions shall the Service take to sustain and restore priority species and habitats over the next 15 years?

 Public Use and Access: What type and level of recreational opportunities should be provided?
 How will public use and associated facilities be managed, taking into consideration wildlife disturbance, restrictions, liability, compatibility, and future needs?

-Cultural Resources: How will the Refuge protect and manage its significant archaeological and historic sites?
+Cultural Resources: How will the Refuge protect and manage its significant archaeological and historic Start Printed Page 27005sites?
 What level and type of cultural resources education should be provided to the public?